brianglass/anastasis/files/5_august.md

 font-family:&quot;Book Antiqua&quot;">Heaven rejoices as it now perceives dawning from earth the unsetting Sun, which is about to dim the radiance of the sun by divine glory.
 Earth dances radiantly, resplendent with heavenly brightness it becomes light.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
 font-family:&quot;Book Antiqua&quot;">David in psalms foretold your Transfiguration: Who will be likened to you, Lord, he said, among the sons of God?
-For you are glorified in the counsels of the Saints, you appeared great among those around you,<a href="#_ftn14" id="_ftnref14"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[14]</span></a> fearful in the glory of your divine form.</span>
+For you are glorified in the counsels of the Saints, you appeared great among those around you,<a href="#_ftn14" id="_ftnref14">[14]</a> fearful in the glory of your divine form.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">O Word of God, wisdom and power and imprint<a href="#_ftn15" id="_ftnref15"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[15]</span></a> of the Father.
+font-family:&quot;Book Antiqua&quot;">O Word of God, wisdom and power and imprint<a href="#_ftn15" id="_ftnref15">[15]</a> of the Father.
 O God, so known to believers and acknowledged as man, count us worthy to celebrate the radiant festival of your Transfiguration, and to shine out with the light of good works.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red">Of the Saint.</span>